cdot65/pan-os-upgrade/docs/user-guide/docker/troubleshooting.md

 **Problem:** Issues running `pan-os-upgrade` due to Docker version incompatibility.

 **Solution:** Ensure you are using a compatible version of Docker.
 Update Docker to the latest version if necessary.

+### 8. Panorama Connection and Filter Challenges

+**Problem:** Issues connecting to firewalls through Panorama using the `--filter` option.

+**Solution:** Ensure the filter syntax is correctly formatted and the specified criteria accurately reflect your firewall configuration in Panorama.
+Double-check network connectivity to Panorama and ensure the filters match the attributes of the firewalls you intend to upgrade.

 ## General Tips